pinkpong111/network-architecture-theory/README.md

 $$\frac{dS}{dt} = \alpha n^2 - \beta C(t)$$

+where:

+- S = system-level instability (storm intensity)
+- n = effective interaction dimensionality: the expected number of active pairwise interaction channels, not the raw agent count.
+In a system with k agents and processing isolation, n ≤ k(k-1)/2, with equality only under full lateral exposure.
+- C(t) = degradation capacity at time t (the system's ability to absorb conflict)
+- α, β = deployment-specific coefficients requiring empirical calibration

+Under pairwise interaction assumptions, instability growth scales quadratically with effective interaction dimensionality.
 When n increases (expansion) while C(t) remains low (immature degradation capacity):

 $$\frac{dS}{dt} \uparrow\uparrow \implies \text{Vector Storm}$$

-> Note: The n-squared relationship is a theoretical prediction based on pairwise interaction scaling.
-In systems where agents interact in pairwise combinations, the number of potential conflict surfaces scales quadratically with agent count.
-Empirical calibration of alpha and beta coefficients is required per deployment context.
+> Note: The n-squared relationship assumes that each pair of agents constitutes a potential conflict surface.
+In architectures with strong processing isolation (Section 1.4), many pairwise channels are structurally closed, reducing effective n well below the theoretical maximum.
+The quadratic bound represents the worst case under full lateral exposure; actual scaling may be sub-quadratic in well-isolated systems.
+Empirical calibration of α and β is required per deployment context.

 **Empirical analogues of staged expansion:**